Understanding Adversarial Machine Learning: Threats and Challenges

 Challenges and Future Directions in Adversarial Machine Learning (AML)

-As AI systems become smarter, hackers and attackers also develop new ways to trick them.
+As artificial intelligence (AI) systems become smarter, hackers and attackers also develop new ways to trick them.
 Adversarial Machine Learning (AML) is the study of how AI models can be attacked and how to make them stronger against such threats.
 To keep AI secure and reliable, researchers must find new ways to defend against these attacks without harming the model’s performance or fairness.

 Here are some of the biggest challenges in AML and what needs to be done: